 Refugee internships highlights from VACorps Alumni:

 “I will always remember the days that I directly helped immigrants and refugees and one story really stands out.
-Before he arrived at the centre, “Shorty” from Ethiopia used live in the streets.
+Before he arrived at the center, “Shorty” from Ethiopia used live in the streets.
 I met him, listened to him and helped him with his refugee papers.
 He now has a decent job where he can earn a regular paycheck instead of living in the streets.
 It was a powerful experience to impact someone’s life like that.” — Joseph Asterios